raw5251/EEB_603_GitHub_Tutorial_Day1/README.md

 # EEB_603_GitHub_Tutorial_Day1
-Bioinformatic Tutorial on how to use Github for Reproducible Science
+Bioinformatic Tutorial on how to use Github for Reproducible Science by Bekki Waskovich